 Storage & handling

-Mots C arrives lyophilized in Canada Post (~4 days typical).
+Mots C arrives lyophilized in Canada Post (~4 days).
 On receipt, transfer immediately to a −20 °C freezer.
 Once reconstituted, store at 2-8 °C and use within the window noted on the lot's COA.
 Avoid repeated freeze-thaw cycles.

 References